The Complete Hunting Knife Buying Guide

 I covered this topic more thoroughly in our companion guide, but a fixed blade is not a necessity.
 Although the lack of moving parts does make the knife more durable and significantly easier to clean, a folder takes up far less space and can include several blades for different tasks.
 However, folders are not as common.

-A good example of a folding hunting knife is the Case Hunter Trapper.
+A good example of a folding hunting knife is the KA-BAR Dozier Folding Hunter.

 Another feature frequently found in hunting knives is a hand guard due to the fact that conditions can get awfully slippery when dressing an animal.
 A nice guard, like those commonly found on a Bowie knife, will prevent your hand from slipping onto the blade and giving yourself a gnarly wound.